maxplanck-ie/ATACofthesnake/README.md

  > ATAC -h

-Needed input files/directories:
+Bare minimum needed input:
  - directory with deduplicated bam and/or cram files.
  - genome fasta file
  - genome annotation file (GTF format)
  - read attracting regions (BED format), this is necessary and needs to contain at least the full mitochondrial chromosome.

 For more details and how-to on requesting specific differential analysis and comparisons, please refer to the [documentation](https://atacofthesnake.readthedocs.io/en/latest/).